mmulholla/library/tests/src/tests/README.md

 * Each devfile is created in a schema structure.
 * Which attributes are set and the values used are randomized.
-* A helper structure is used to track each created object, these are kept in a maps.
 * Once the schema structure is complete it is written in one of two ways.
     * using the sigs.k8s.io/yaml.
     * using the parser.
 * Once the devfile is created on disk the parser is used to read and validate it.
 * If editing the devfile
-    * each object is retrieved, modified and written back to the pasrer
+    * each object is retrieved, modified and written back to the parser
     * the parser is used to write the devfile to disk
     * the parser is then used to read and validate the modified devfile.
-* Each object in then devfile is then retrieved from the parser and checked
+* Each array of objects in then devfile are then retrieved from the parser and compared.
+If this fails:
-    * The object returned by the parser is compared to the equivalent object tracked in the test.
+    * Each object returned by the parser is compared to the equivalent object tracked in the test.
-        * if the obejcst do not match the test fails
+        * if the obejcts do not match the test fails
+            * Files are output with the content of each object.
      * If the parser returns more or fewer objects than expected, the test fails.

 ## Updating tests